Any key: Cultural significance

 A 1982 Apple Computer manual for developers warned:

 There are reports from as early as 1988 that some users have searched for such a key labelled "any", and called technical support when they have been unable to find it.
 The computer company Compaq even edited their FAQ to explain that the "any" key does not exist, and at one point considered replacing the command "Press any key" with "Press return key".

-The concept of the "any key" has become a popular piece of computer-related humor, and was used as a gag on The Simpsons, in the seventh-season episode "King-Size Homer".
+The concept of the "any key" has become a popular piece of computer-related humor, and was used as a gag on The Simpsons, in the seventh-season episode "King-Size Homer", where Homer Simpson searches the keyboard looking for "the any key".

 Plastic "ANY keys" with adhesive backings are available as novelty gifts.